Odaenathus: Burial and succession

 Mummification was practiced in Palmyra alongside inhumation and it is a possibility that Zenobia had her husband mummified.
 The stone block bearing Odaenathus' sepulchral inscription was in the Temple of Bel in the nineteenth century, and it was originally the architrave of the tomb.
 It had been moved to the temple at some point and so the location of the tomb to which the block belonged is not known.
 The tomb was probably built early in Odaenathus' career and before his marriage to Zenobia and it is plausible that another, more elaborate, tomb was built after Odaenathus became King of Kings.

 Roman law forbade the burial of individuals within a city.
 This rule was strictly observed in the west, but it was applied more leniently in the eastern parts of the empire.
-A burial within a city was one of the highest honors an individual other that the Emperor and his family could receive in the Roman Empire.
+A burial within a city was one of the highest honors an individual other than the Emperor and his family could receive in the Roman Empire.
 A notable person may be buried in this manner for different reasons, such as his leadership or monetary donations.
 It meant that the deceased was not sent beyond the walls for fear of miasma (pollution), and that he would be part of the city's future civic life.
 At the western end of the Great Colonnade at Palmyra, a shrine designated "Funerary Temple no. 86" (also known as the House Tomb) is located.
 Inside its chamber, steps lead down to a vault crypt which is now lost.
 This mausoleum might have belonged to the royal family, being the only tomb inside the city's walls.
 Odaenathus' royal power in itself was sufficient to earn him a burial within the city walls.

 The Augustan History claims that Maeonius was proclaimed emperor for a brief period before being killed by soldiers.
 However, no inscriptions or other evidence exist for Maeonius' reign, the very existence of which is doubtful.
 The disappearance of Septimius Worod in 267 could be related to the internal coup; he could have been executed by Zenobia if he was involved; or killed by the conspirators if he was loyal to the King.
 Odaenathus was succeeded by his son, the ten-year-old Vaballathus, under the regency of Zenobia; Hairan II probably died soon after his father, as only Vaballathus succeeded to the throne.